koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Let's move on to the next test.
 The next test is "should be able to create a directory".

-the test is failed.

-In order to pass the test, I'm going to write logic for `directory` component.
+In order to pass the test, I have to add implementation for `directory` component.
-At first, I extract a code to get a target file as `targetPath`.
+First, I create `targetPath` to store the target file path.

 ```ts
   const targetPath = path.join(rootPath, newProps.name);